saferpay/sndbx/texts/twint.md

 ### Alias Assert Insert Request

-The merchant system then needs to execute the <a href="<a href="">Alias Assert Insert Request</a>">Alias Assert Insert Request</a>, in order to gather the alias and other important payment means details.
+The merchant system then needs to execute the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Alias_Insert">Alias Assert Insert Request</a>, in order to gather the alias and other important payment means details.

 #### Example
 ```json